Creating a Family Board

 Mr. Freeby active in teaching and organizing continuing legal education for attorneys in the area of adoption law.
 Mr. Freeby also serves on a number of boards for charitable organizations in the community.

 Steve Hayes is an attorney specializing in adoption and assisted reproductive law.
-Steve has been a litigator for more than 35 years.
-He has been recognized in Best Lawyers in America, Wisconsin Super Lawyers, as a Leader in the Lawand in Milwaukee Magazine as one of the top attorneys in his field in the Milwaukee area.
-He has volunteered his time as president or board member for lawyer organizations, Milwaukee’s public television station, his church and various adoption groups.
-Steve was lead counsel in over 35 appellate cases in the areas of children’s law, tax assessments, real estate, tort and estate contests.
+Steve has been a litigator for more than 40 years.
+He has been recognized in Best Lawyers in America, Wisconsin Super Lawyers, as a Leader in the Law and in Milwaukee Magazine as one of the top attorneys in his field in the Milwaukee area.
+He has volunteered his time as president or board member for lawyer organizations, including the Academy of Adoption and Assisted Reproduction Attorneys, Milwaukee’s public television station, his church and various adoption groups.
+Steve has been lead counsel in numerous Wisconsin and federal appellate cases in the areas of children’s law, including surrogacy, wrongful adoption and termination of parental rights cases.
 He continues to represent several Wisconsin adoption agencies, adoptive parents or birth mothers and was recognized as an Angel in Adoption by the Congressional Coalition in Adoption in 2006.